 - Scoop cookie dough into balls (about 1 tbsp in size) and roll in cinnamon sugar mixture.
 Place on baking sheet and flatten slightly into discs.

 - Bake 10 minutes, until lightly golden and firm around the edges.
 (The center will still be soft but will firm up as it cools.)
-Leave on the baking sheet for about 5 minutes, then transfer to a cooling rack.
+Leave on the baking sheet for 2-3 minutes, then transfer to a cooling rack.
 Let cookies cool completely before eating for best results.
 Store leftovers in an air-tight container at room temperature, or freeze to be eaten in the future.

 Save for later!